Crystals and D-modules: Descent properties of crystals

 \sssec{}

 We claim:

 \begin{prop} If a DG scheme $X$ is eventually coconnective, then the functor \eqref{e:left to Tor} is an equivalence. \end{prop}

-\begin{rem} The statement of the proposition is false without the eventual coconnectivity assumption, see Example \ref{ex:deg 2} below.
-Nevertheless, by \lemref{l:left on cl formally smooth}, the proposition is still true for any prestack which is classically formally smooth. \end{rem}
+\begin{rem} One can show that the statement of the proposition holds for any DG scheme $X$ locally almost of finite type.
+But the proof is more involved.
+In addition, \lemref{l:left on cl formally smooth}, the statement of the proposition holds for any prestack which is classically formally smooth. \end{rem}